DamianB-BitFlipper/DamianB-BitFlipper.github.io/README.md

 ## Local development

 1. Install dependencies with `pnpm install`.
-2. Export a GitHub token so the UI can call the GitHub API:
+2. Export a GitHub Classic Token so the UI can call the GitHub API:
    ```bash
    export NEXT_PUBLIC_GITHUB_API_TOKEN="ghp_yourtoken"
    ```